Is DDR3-1600 CL9 still fine? Legacy memory latency and upgrade guide

-DDR3-1600 CL9 is the JEDEC DDR3 high-performance standard — the spec Sandy Bridge through Haswell-era Intel and FX-era AMD builds were optimised around.
+DDR3-1600 CL9 is the JEDEC DDR3 high-performance standard, the spec Sandy Bridge through Haswell-era Intel and FX-era AMD builds were optimized around.
 Its 11.25 ns first-word latency is slower than modern DDR4 and DDR5 but still benchmarks surprisingly well for pure single-thread workloads on older platforms.

 First-word latency